 Road safety is a multispectral issue.
 At a policy level, the first step is to create an enabling framework that weaves in different progressive aspects across stakeholder sectors under one legislation.
 The Motor Vehicles (Amendment) Bill, 2017 aims to rectify several systemic issues by providing a uniform driver licensing system, rationalizing penalties, protecting children and vulnerable road users, and creating a system of accountability in the construction of roads.
 On July 2018, the Bill was sent to the Rajya Sabha, it still anticipates passage.
 The Bill is not an elixir for all problems, but it is the first step towards ensuring that no deaths are caused by road crashes.

 The National Transport Development Policy Committee (2014) had noted that the amount spent on maintenance of roads is low.
 This results in roads with potholes, weak bridges, and poor pavements, and has safety consequences.
 Further, maintenance is carried out only when required, as opposed to being a part of preventive measures.

 WHAT INITIATIVES ARE BEING TAKEN TO IMPROVE THE SITUATION?

 The Standing Committee on Transport (2017) had recommended an effective monitoring mechanism for the repair and maintenance of roads that should be put in place.
 Further, there should be penalties for contractors and engineers in case of poor quality repair, maintenance, and construction.
 It had also noted issues of under-utilization under maintenance and repairs works.

 New techniques called “micro-surfacing” have further experimented on Bengaluru roads by Bruhat Bengaluru Mahanagara Palike (BBMP).
 The technique involves coating the road with a 6-mm-thick slurry seal.
 The seal will protect the asphalt and keep it from crumbling.
-The technique is more popular outside India and has been introduced in Bengaluru after successful trials in Chennai, Hyderabad and Chandigarh.
+The technique is more popular outside India and has been introduced in Bengaluru after successful trials in Chennai, Hyderabad, and Chandigarh.

 The Evidence should be showing that the defect constituted a danger will not be limited to photographic evidence alone, but also includes measurements, information about the location, and the opinions of council employees carrying out inspections of the relevant stretch of road.
 Absent any failure to consider the relevant evidence or a misunderstanding of such evidence, the court will usually not negotiate.